journeyANDloneliness/DataCollector/readme.md

  - [extending](#extending )
  - [note when publishing](#other-info)
  #### use database
- there are 2 collection loaded from mongo_db.
+there are 2 collection loaded. by default use collection from rum_data1.

-1. bot setting collection loaded into list coll_sett
+1. bot setting collection loaded into list in_sett['job_coll']
-2. jobs collection loaded into list mydb. by default use rum_data1.
+2. jobs collection loaded into list in_sett['job_coll']

+import in_sett['job_coll'] as your need to manipulate collection thats rendered on website

  #### extending:

  ---> listen to changes in message jobs when user edit it: